-The next time we saw my aunt and uncle, they gifted us a shiny new rice cooker, which we gratefully accepted and used regularly until the non-stick coating started to peel off the bowl.
+The next time we saw my aunt and uncle, they gifted us a shiny new rice cooker, which we gratefully accepted and used regularly until the non-stick coating started to peel off the bowl a few years later.
 Faced with the decision to replace the entire the appliance (which felt like a waste to us), or revert to cooking rice simply on the stove, we opted for the latter.
 I was also relieved to free up some valuable real estate on my kitchen bench.

-Having used a rice cooker for over a year, I found that, whether you cook rice on the stove or with a rice cooker, you still need to prepare and measure the rice the same way.
+Having used a rice cooker for several years, I found that, whether you cook rice on the stove or with a rice cooker, you still need to prepare and measure the rice the same way.

 Many rice cookers come with its own measuring cup (generally 140 g), and the bowl will indicate how much water to add depending on how many cups of rice you use.
 But depending on how you like your rice cooked, you might still need to adjust the quantity of water used.

 The main advantage of using a rice cooker is that it will automatically stop cooking after the cooking time has finished.
 Most models will then switch to a “keep warm” setting.
 This functionality, however, has never been that convincing for me.
 If you get started on the rice before cooking dinner, chances are that you will be in the kitchen anyway to remove the rice pot from the stove when the timer goes off.